Business Administration, Law Dual Degree - MBA/JD

 If you attended UNH after September 1, 1991, and have indicated so on your online application, we will retrieve your transcript internally; this includes UNH-Durham, UNH-Manchester and UNH Non-Degree work.
 However, if you attended GSC, Keene or Plymouth, then you must request and submit original transcripts from those institutions.

 If you did not attend UNH, or attended prior to September 1, 1991, then you must request one official transcript be sent directly to our office from the Registrar's Office of each college/university attended.
 International transcripts must be translated into English.
 We accept transcripts both electronically and in hard copy:

 - Electronic Transcripts: Please have your institution send the transcript directly to firstname.lastname@example.org.
 Please note that we can only accept copies sent directly from the institution.

 - Paper Transcripts: Please send hard copies of transcripts to: UNH Graduate School, Thompson Hall- 105 Main Street, Durham, NH 03824.
 You may request transcripts be sent to us directly from the institution or you may send them yourself as long as they remain sealed in the original university envelope.

-Two letters of reference are required and must be from UNH Law faculty.
+Two of the three letters of recommendation must be from UNH Law faculty.

 Test Scores: LSAT Required